 The house was designed principally by me, with a lot of changes along the way and input from other people, as is always the case with these things.
 Having never designed a house before, I’m pretty pleased with my first go, although it did turn out alarmingly big.

 The picture above did have a whole other wing of house to the left (the West wing) which was going to be a workshop or dance space.
-That isn’t going to happen anymore; the house is big enough as it is.
+That isn’t going to happen anymore; the house is insanely big as it is.
 We plan to have a lovely garden instead.

 From September to December 2015 we framed and raised the main house.
 The labour was done by me and a team of volunteers (thanks to Ben, Phil, Helene, Ruth and Rory) with a range of experience levels, led by Nick Freydag of the Green Oak Framing Company, and Craig Thompson, a highly skilled and experienced young timber framer who, while he lacked much leadership experience, stepped up to the mark beautifully and was indispensable to the project.

-The rest of the roof also went on over the summer.
+The rest of the roof went on over the summer 2017.
 The tiles are all reclaimed fibre cement slates which our good friend Andy acquired for us from a building he took down.
 Thanks to David, Mac, CJ and James for their agility and swiftness in getting the tiles on.
 It certainly wasn’t the most comfortable of tasks, especially on the South facing side of the roof when in full sun.

 If you’re interested in being involved with the build, please look at the volunteering page, as we are always looking for volunteers with a keen interest in what we’re doing.

 Last updated Sept 2019.
 If that’s a long time ago, for god’s sake email me and tell me to get on my computer and update this page.